Alternative reggaeton: Other exponents

 Much like the alternative wing of hip hop (with artists such as Mos Def and Talib Kweli), both Tego Calderón and Calle 13 have found a solid fan base and success in the indie scene and mainstream scenarios.
 But other artists such as 7-9 (sometimes referred to as SieteNueve) and Intifada still remain relatively unknown.
 Although their content is deliberately Nationalistic and entirely in Spanish, much like the other alternative artists, they do not consider themselves reggaeton singers, but hip-hoppers.
 The only track to receive some airplay in major stations was 7-9's "Edúcate o Quédate Calla'o", a diss track against Daddy Yankee arguing that his support to John McCain in the 2008 U.S. Presidential Election was inappropriate and set a poor example for children.
-Another artist somewhat associated to the subgenre is producer Danny Fornaris, due to his protest track "Querido FBI", whom Calle 13 wrote in honor of Machetero leader Filiberto Ojeda Ríos after he was allegedly assassinated by the FBI.
+Another artist somewhat associated with the subgenre is producer Danny Fornaris, due to his protest track "Querido FBI", whom Calle 13 wrote in honor of Machetero leader Filiberto Ojeda Ríos after he was allegedly assassinated by the FBI.
 However, Fornaris' constant collaborations with mainstream reggaeton singers, such as Don Omar and Tito El Bambino, has devaluated him in the indie scene, contributing to a sellout stigma.